Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 If AD DC doesn't generate event ID 4768 in Windows Event Viewer, the STA Agent cannot detect any user logon activity.

-Please check Windows Event Viewer to make sure Event ID 4768 is generated when a user logs on a workstation.
+Please check Windows Event Viewer to ensure that Event ID 4768 is generated when a user logs on to a workstation.

 6. Install and configure STAS